tdg5/js4pm/README.md

-# JavaScript for Product Managers
+# JavaScript for the Product Minded

 ## Development